bbatsov/batsov.com/_posts/2021-11-29-firefox-is-the-only-alternative.md

   battle with Internet Explorer, but it has almost become the tyrant it sought to displace.
 I wonder if every revolution is doomed to finish like this.
 - it's home to the last major rendering engine, that's not derived from WebKit (namely Gecko/Quantum)[^1]
+- it's the only major browser that lobbies on behalf of regular users (people like you and me) when it comes to implementing new web standards.
+Everyone should take a moment to visit [this page](https://mozilla.github.io/standards-positions/), detailing the position of Firefox's developers on numerous specifications submitted to standards bodies like the IETF, W3C, and Ecma TC39.
+You'll notice that many of them are considered "harmful".

 If you're using Chrome and you don't realize how gradually the hero has become the villain I don't blame you.
 I was one of those people myself.
 I've started using
 Firefox in 2004 a bit before version 1.0 was released.
 I've switched to Chrome in 2009, right after the beta version for Linux was announced.
 Back then Firefox